| Question | Click to View Answer |

 |

-When the martha file is deleted, the martha-link symbolic link points to a file that no longer exists and cannot be used.
+| Delete the martha file and view the contents of the martha-link file. | When the martha file is deleted, the martha-link symbolic link points to a file that no longer exists and cannot be used.
 At this point, the symbolic link is considered to be broken. rm martha

 cat martha-link # errors out